-DepoMed (NAS: DEPO) reported earnings on Nov.
-5. Here are the numbers you need to know.
+DepoMed (NAS: DEPO) reported earnings yesterday.
+Here are the numbers you need to know.

 The 10-second takeaway

-For the quarter ended Sep.
-30 (Q3), DepoMed beat expectations on revenues and exceeded expectations on earnings per share.
+For the quarter ended Dec.
+31 (Q4), DepoMed beat expectations on revenues and exceeded expectations on earnings per share.

-DepoMed logged revenue of $33.3 million.
-The four analysts polled by S&P Capital IQ wanted to see revenue of $28.1 million on the same basis.
-GAAP reported sales were much higher than the prior-year quarter's $16.5 million.
+DepoMed tallied revenue of $12.1 million.
+The five analysts polled by S&P Capital IQ anticipated net sales of $10.8 million on the same basis.
+GAAP reported sales were 42% lower than the prior-year quarter's $20.9 million.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.

 EPS came in at -$0.25.
 The five earnings estimates compiled by S&P Capital IQ predicted -$0.31 per share.
 GAAP EPS were -$0.25 for Q4 versus $0.03 per share for the prior-year quarter.